The Local

-The Local is a multi-regional, European, English-language digital news publisher with local editions in Austria, Denmark, France, Germany, Italy, Norway, Spain, Sweden and Switzerland.
+The Local is a multi-regional, European digital news publisher targeting expats, labour migrants and second home owners.
+It has nine local editions: The Local Austria, The Local Denmark, The Local France, The Local Germany, The Local Italy, The Local Norway, The Local Spain, The Local Sweden and The Local Switzerland.
 Each site, while alike in appearance, has separate editorial teams, each focused on its respective market.

-Coverage is purely domestic in each country, and focuses on news and information for an immigrant or expat audience.
-The parent company The Local Europe AB, headquartered in Stockholm, Sweden, also owns English-language discussion forums in Germany (Toytown Germany) and Switzerland (English Forum).
+The parent company The Local Europe AB, has its headquarters in Stockholm, Sweden.

 History

 The Local was founded in Stockholm in 2004 by Paul Rapacioli, formerly a director of reed.co.uk and managing editor James Savage, formerly a radio journalist and PR consultant.
 Rapacioli was managing director from 2004-2018.

 The original Swedish edition began in early 2004 as a weekly email newsletter which Paul Rapacioli started sending to other students in his "Swedish for Immigrants" class.
 The first news site was launched in Sweden in August 2004.
 The German edition was launched in 2008 and Swiss edition in 2011.
 In 2013 the company opened offices in France, Spain and Italy.
 By January 2015 the company claimed to have over 4.5 million readers per month.
 James Savage succeeded Paul Rapacioli as managing director in 2018.

+In 2009, The Local acquired the website Toytown Germany from its founder, James Pearn, who was subsequently hired by The Local as their Chief technology officer.

+In 2010, following the death of its creator, The Local acquired Englishforum.ch, a chat forum for English-speaking expatriates in Switzerland.